 Google Chrome is now one of the most used browsers in the world on both computers and smartphones, especially those running Android.
 The browser facilitates deeper integration with the little green robot's system, and is one of the fastest options for available for anyone looking for speed on the web.
 With this in mind, as we all want to be able to access things that little bit faster, here are a few tips and tricks to help make your Chrome experience even better.
+A new update makes it easier to download webpages for offline viewing.

 Take a shortcut